grodansparadis/vscp/src/vscp/drivers/level2/rawethernet/linux/README.md

-This is a Level II driver for the linux Socketcan interface
+This is a Level II driver for raw ethernet communication

 Configuration string